Expat Exchange

 If you are thinking about moving to Princeton, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in Princeton is generally higher than the national average.
 The median home value in Princeton is around $735,000, which is significantly higher than the median home value in the United States, which is around $200,000.
-Renting a one-bedroom apartment in Princeton can cost anywhere from $1,500 to $2,500 per month," explained one expat living in Princeton, the United States.
+Renting a one-bedroom apartment in Princeton can cost anywhere from $1,500 to $2,500 per month," commented one expat who made the move to Princeton.

 How do I meet people in Princeton?